 To leverage our capabilities, maximize the use of our resources and potentially reduce our dependency on a single product candidate, we also seek to enter into strategic alliances, collaboration agreements and other strategic transactions (including without limitation, by merger, acquisition or other corporate transaction).
-We are currently engaged in discussions for a potential strategic transaction that could diversify our assets and bring in additional capital.
+We are pursuing a potential strategic transaction that could diversify our assets and bring in additional capital.
 There can be no assurance, however, that we will be able to reach agreement on terms and within the time frame acceptable to all parties.
 Moreover, even if we reach agreement and complete a transaction, there can be no assurance that we will have sufficient resources to fund the continued development of AEROSURF or any other product candidates, that any of our development efforts would be successful, or that we would obtain regulatory approvals needed to commercialize our product candidates in the world's markets.

-In 2017, our AEROSURF phase 2b clinical trial did not meet its primary endpoint due, we believe, to a higher-than-anticipated rate of treatment interruptions experienced with the phase 2 prototype ADS.
-In response we planned to conduct an additional AEROSURF bridge clinical study that is designed, among other things, to clinically evaluate the design and performance of our new phase 3 ADS.
-These events and the resulting delay in the AEROSURF clinical development program have made it difficult to attract investors and raise additional capital in the securities markets at this time and, as such, we have depended primarily upon the continuing support of Lee's Pharmaceutical Holdings Limited (Lee's), our majority stockholder and licensee in the Asia Pacific markets, and two previously announced loans from Panacea Venture Management Company Ltd. to support our operations while we pursue the potential strategic transaction currently under discussion.
-There can be no assurance that such support will continue, however.
-We believe that our ability to continue as a going concern in the near term is highly dependent upon continuing support from Lee's, and our ability to continue as a going concern in the near term is highly dependent upon continuing support from Lee's, and our ability to continue as a going concern in the long term will be highly dependent upon our ability to secure the capital necessary to timely advance our AEROSURF development program, including plans to execute the AEROSURF bridge study and be in a position to initiate an AEROSURF phase 3 clinical program.
+In 2017, our AEROSURF phase 2b clinical trial did not meet its primary endpoint due, we believe, to a higher-than-anticipated rate of treatment interruptions experienced with the phase 2 prototype aerosol delivery system (ADS).
+In 2018, we have completed design verification testing and related development activities for our new phase 3 aerosol delivery system (phase 3 ADS, which we previously referred to as "NextGen ADS").
+We are also planning to conduct an additional AEROSURF bridge clinical study that is designed, among other things, to clinically evaluate the design and performance of our new phase 3 ADS.
+The resulting delay in the AEROSURF clinical development program has made it difficult to raise additional capital in the securities markets and, as a result, we have depended primarily upon the support of Lee's and two previously announced loans from Panacea Venture Management Company Ltd. There can be no assurance that such support will continue, however; and in any event, we will require additional capital beyond that provided by Lee's and Panacea to fund our bridge clinical study and there can be no assurance that we will be able to raise such additional capital, through the strategic transaction under discussion or equity offerings in the securities markets, if at all.

+We believe that our ability to continue as a going concern in the near term is highly dependent upon continuing support from Lee's, and our ability to continue as a going concern in the long term will be highly dependent upon our ability to complete the strategic transaction on terms that are acceptable and secure the capital necessary to timely advance our AEROSURF development program, including plans to execute the AEROSURF bridge study and be in a position to initiate an AEROSURF phase 3 clinical program.